blue-build/modules/modules/chezmoi/README.md

 # `chezmoi`

-The `chezmoi` module takes care of installing, initializing and updating you dotfiles.
+The `chezmoi` module takes care of installing, initializing and updating your dotfiles.
 Each feature can be enabled or disabled individually.

 Installation of the `chezmoi` binary happens at build time and is done by downloading the `amd64` binary from the latest release to `/usr/bin/chezmoi`.